justplainstuff/plainstack/packages/website/documentation/8-background-jobs.md

 In this example:

 - `name` is the name of the job type, which must be unique.
-Use `__filename` to get the filename of the current file.
+Use `import.meta.filename` to get the filename of the current file.
 - `run` defines the main job logic.

 ## Performing Jobs